House Washing

 • Painted surfaces

-• Pavers (too much pressure blows out joint sand)
+• Pavers (too much pressure blows out the joint sand)

 Soft washing

-Low pressure (under 500 PSI — often garden-hose pressure) plus professional biodegradable cleaning agents.
-The chemistry does the cleaning, not the water.
+Low pressure (under 500 PSI, often little more than garden-hose pressure) plus professional biodegradable cleaning agents.
+Here the chemistry does the work, not the water.
 Good for:

 • Roofs (shingle, tile, metal)